The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 7.6.
 Correlation and Causation#

-If variables A and B are correlated, there are three possible explanations: A causes B, or B causes A, or some other set of factors causes both A and B. These explanations are called “causal relationships”.
+If the correlation is real, there are three possible explanations: A causes B, or B causes A, or some other set of factors causes both A and B. These explanations are called “causal relationships”.

 Correlation alone does not distinguish between these explanations, so it does not tell you which ones are true.
 This rule is often summarized with the phrase “Correlation does not imply causation,” which is so pithy it has its own Wikipedia page.